vinaywadhwa/Go-Home-Alfred/README.md

 - Vivaldi
 - Brave Browser

+### Note
-Note: Firefox not supported, for now, sorry!
+- Firefox not supported, for now, sorry!
+[This](https://www.alfredforum.com/topic/2013-how-to-get-frontmost-tab%E2%80%99s-url-and-title-of-various-browsers/) is why.
+- Please reach out if you need other Chrome/Safari based browsers supported.